 A static TSCH schedule can be used to bootstrap a network, as an initial phase during implementation, or as a fall-back mechanism in case of network malfunction.
 This schedule is pre-established, for instance decided by a network administrator based on operational needs.
-It can be pre-configured into the nodes, or, more commonly, learned by a node when joining the network using standard IEEE std 802.15.4 Information Elements (IE).
+It can be pre-configured into the nodes, or, more commonly, learned by a node when joining the network using standard IEEE Std 802.15.4 Information Elements (IE).
 Regardless, the schedule remains unchanged after the node has joined a network.
 RPL is used on the resulting network.
-This "minimal" scheduling mechanism that implements this paradigm is detailed in [I-D.ietf-6tisch-minimal].
+This "minimal" scheduling mechanism that implements this paradigm is detailed in [RFC8180].